MX-boop/MX-VI/README.md

 # MX-VI
-A minamal python text editor
+A Python File Sorter For Linux